Parents Planning for SchoolBack to Category View

 - Food Allergy School Letter to Parents (Sample Template)

-- Visit the FAACT Education Resource Center for additional information, resources, and downloads.
+- Visit FAACT\'s Education Resource Center for additional information, resources, and downloads.

-- Visit FAACT's Civil Rights Advocacy section for additional information about school plans.
+- Visit FAACT\'s Civil Rights Advocacy Resource Center for additional information about school plans.

 - Share information about FAACT and any local food allergy support groups in your area.